 Learning Outside the Classroom

-Learning outside the classroom is embedded into the Curriculum at Brooklands.
-Outdoor learning at our on-site forest, exploring the local area and participating in school trips and visits all provide rich and exciting experiences for our pupils.
-We believe that outdoor learning helps to promotepupils’ safety and raise attainment, whilst allowing pupils’ confidence to grow in a safe and engaging environment.
+Brooklands offers a unique and exciting learning opportunity for our children where learning outside the classroom is a huge part of our Curriculum.
+Outdoor learning whether it is at our on-site forest or at our local beach, exploring the local area and participating in school trips and visits all provide rich and exciting experiences for our pupils.
+We believe that outdoor learning helps to promote children's safety and raise attainment, whilst allowing children's confidence to grow in a safe and engaging environment.

 - Pond dipping and bug hunts in our pond area

 - Music and drama performances on our outdoor stage

 - Growing fruits and vegetables for us to taste in our garden

 - Using tools to build bug houses and objects from wood

 - Visits from storytellers and animal sanctuaries

 - Den building and team challenges at Forest School

 - Toasting marshmallows on open fires and making hot chocolate